 Sealants smooth the top of your molars to prevent cavity-causing substances from settling in.
 This dental service benefits children and adults but works best when children’s permanent molars emerge.

 Children are most prone to cavities between the ages of 6 and 14 when their primary and secondary molars emerge.
-Your child can have increased protection from cavities during this time if Dr. Kokel applies sealants when their molars first emerge.
+Your child can have increased protection from cavities during this time if the Dental Co. of Leesburg applies sealants when their molars first emerge.
 For most children, the first set of molars erupts at age six, and the second set erupts at age 12.

 Sealants are most commonly used on permanent molars.
-Dr. Kokel may also recommend sealants to prevent the primary teeth from falling out prematurely if your child’s primary (baby) teeth have deep grooves.
+Dental Co. of Leesburgmay also recommend sealants to prevent the primary teeth from falling out prematurely if your child’s primary (baby) teeth have deep grooves.

-For children of all ages, receiving dental sealants from an experienced pediatric dentist like Dr. Kokel is painless and takes only a few minutes.
-After cleaning your child’s teeth, Dr. Kokel applies a bonding solution and then the sealant.
-She quickly sets the solution using a UV light.
+For children of all ages, receiving dental sealants from an experienced pediatric dentist like the Dental Co. of Leesburg is painless and takes only a few minutes.
+After cleaning your child’s teeth, Dental Co. of Leesburg applies a bonding solution and then the sealant.
+They quickly set the solution using a UV light.

 Sealants last for up to ten years.
 They’re a quick and easy way to help your child stay cavity free.

 You can benefit from sealants if your molars do not have fillings or decay, or have only early signs of decay.
-Dr. Kokel may recommend sealants if you’re at increased risk of tooth decay for reasons including dry mouth as a side effect of certain medications.
+Dental Co. of Leesburgmay recommend sealants if you’re at increased risk of tooth decay for reasons including dry mouth as a side effect of certain medications.

 To schedule an appointment for you or your child to receive dental sealants, call or click today.